aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

     // Instantiate a Workbook
     Workbook workbook;

-    // Get a reference of comments collection with the first sheet WorksheetCollection worksheets = workbook.GetWorksheets();
+    // Get a reference to the comments collection on the first sheet WorksheetCollection worksheets = workbook.GetWorksheets();
     Worksheet worksheet = worksheets.Get(0);
     CommentCollection comments = worksheet.GetComments();